 - The trustworthiness of the creator of the MC, the MC itself, and the website.

-Google goes on to state that high E-A-T content exists in all industries and verticals and that the content should be factual, produced by experts and expert bodies and updated with accurate information regularly.
+Google goes on to state that high E-E-A-T content exists in all industries and verticals and that the content should be factual, produced by experts and expert bodies, include perspectives from those that have experience, and be updated with accurate information regularly.

 Again for the cheap seats in the back!
-Content should be factual, produced by experts and expert bodies and updated with accurate information regularly.
+Content should be factual, produced by experts and expert bodies, include experienced perspectives, and updated with accurate information regularly.

-While Google is notorious for keeping the doors to the laboratory closed, this insider peek gives SEOs, content creators and webmasters one of the clearest indicators of what high quality content is.
+While Google is notorious for keeping the doors to the laboratory closed, this insider peek gives SEOs, content creators, and developers one of the clearest indicators of what high-quality content is.
 Can I get an Amen?!

 With Google’s emphasis on serving high quality, it makes sense then that the August and March updates would work to diminish low quality and push high quality to the top.